Siddhartha-Raghuwanshi/Uber-Sales-Analysis/README.md

-Here is a **clean, professional, and impressive GitHub README** for your **Power BI – Uber Analytics Dashboard** project.

-You can copy-paste this directly into your repository.

----

 # 🚖 **Uber Analytics Dashboard – Power BI**

 A fully interactive **Power BI dashboard** designed to analyze **Uber trip performance**, revenue trends, rider behavior, vehicle insights, and booking patterns.
 This dashboard helps stakeholders make **data-driven decisions** using clear visualizations and actionable KPIs.